Sights

 Gmunden

-The town of Gmunden offers history to touch and exciting sights.
+The town of Gmunden offers stories to touch and exciting sights.
 It is also the starting point of a comfortable lake cruise with the Traunsee Schifffahrt, incidentally the oldest lake cruise in Austria.
-The landmark of Gmunden, the lake castle Ort, which is known beyond the borders, is a must-see.
+The landmark of Gmunden, the lake castle Ort, known beyond the borders, is a must-see.

-Since 1959, the current town hall has been home to the Glockenspiel, made of Meissen porcelain with the “Grüngeflammten” ceramic decor typical of Gmunden.
+In the present city hall is since 1959 the carillon from Meissner porcelain with the “Grüngeflammten” ceramic decoration typical for Gmunden.
 Several times a day you can listen to the sound of the title melody of the famous TV series “Schlosshotel Orth” and other well-known songs.

 The Seeschloss Ort

 forms the landmark of the Traunsee town.
 Rebuilt several times since then, it was also the setting and original backdrop for the successful TV series “Schlosshotel Orth”.
-The Ort castles and the Ort manor changed hands frequently over the centuries.
-A wooden bridge about 130 m long leads to the Seeschloss Ort with its Renaissance arcade courtyard worth seeing, which has been owned by the municipality of Gmunden since 1995.
-On the left side of the courtyard, various high-water marks are marked (formerly called “Göß Höh”), according to which the high water in 1594 reached a height of 2.97 m and thus the top step of the ambulatory.
-The small chapel of the castle is dedicated to St. James.
+Over the centuries, Ort Castle and the Ort estate have changed hands many times.
+Over a 130 m long wooden bridge you reach the Seeschloss Ort with its Renaissance arcade courtyard, which has been owned by the municipality of Gmunden since 1995.
+On the left side of the courtyard, various high-water marks are marked (formerly called “Göß Höh”), according to which the high water in 1594 reached a height of 2.97 m in the Seeschloss Ort and thus the top step of the ambulatory.
+The small castle chapel is dedicated to St. James.
 The castle tower, behind which the much smaller church tower almost disappears, bears the date “1092”.
 This is an indication of the origin of the lake castle with the associated small castle chapel.

 Paddle steamer “GISELA”